Raj1998/news-app-react-node/README.md

 `cd node_backend && npm start`

 ## Notes
+Comment box and Auto suggestions might not work if you do not do the following steps

-Update src/Data.js file with your API keys, according to example given in src/Data_Ex.js
+`mkdir src/Data.js` file with your API keys, according to example given in `src/Data_Ex.js`